Get the worry-free services and expert support you need to start your business in Connecticut today.

 For starters, no two businesses can have the same name.
 The state says every company name should be distinguishable from one another and doesn’t allow duplicate titles.
 To see if a name is available, conduct a business entity search on the Connecticut Secretary of State website.

 We walk you through the search process on our Connecticut business entity search page.
 This will help prevent legal issues, confusion among customers, and ultimately wasted time and money.

 The state lets you reserve a name for a fee.
 If you don’t plan to incorporate your business for a few months, this is an excellent way to hold the title so it won’t vanish.
-If you’d rather not do the paperwork for this process yourself, we have a business name reservation service that can handle it for you.

 You also can’t use “restricted words” in a company name.
 Restricted words are inappropriate words or any words that refer to a government agency.